 To fully understand charitable gift annuities, it’s important to have a background on annuities in general.

 An annuity is a type of financial product used to create an income stream during retirement.
-It’s a contract—generally between the beneficiary and an insurance company or bank—that guarantees the buyer a set monthly payment in exchange for money the buyer pays in ahead of time.
+It’s a contract — generally between the beneficiary and an insurance company or bank — that guarantees the buyer a set monthly payment in exchange for a lump sum deposit (although other terms may apply).

 Recommended: What is an Annuity, Exactly?

-Depending on the type of annuity, the beneficiary might pay for it over time or in a lump sum.
-Sometimes, payments into the annuity can be made directly from an existing retirement account like an IRA or 401(k).
+Sometimes, payments into the annuity can be made directly from an existing retirement account like a traditional IRA account, if you open an IRA, or from 401(k).
 Then, the annuity provider invests the money and makes payments back to the buyer once the retirement period starts.
 Payments might last for a set amount of time, like 10 years, or for the rest of the beneficiary’s life.

 For the provider, an annuity is basically a wager against the buyer’s life expectancy.
-If the buyer passes away before the retirement savings they’ve paid into the annuity—along with any interest it’s earned in the meantime—has been paid back to them entirely, the annuity provider gets to keep the change.
+If the buyer passes away before the funds have been paid back to them entirely, the annuity provider gets to keep the remainder.

 With a charitable gift annuity, however, it works a little bit differently.